sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Only one of the corpus, patch, and supplemental items MUST be set to "true", or all of the corpus, patch, and supplemental items MUST be set to "false" or be omitted.

-- If the patch item is set to "true", the the tag SHOULD contain at least one link with the rel(ation) item value of "patches" and an href item specifying an association with the software that was patched.
+- If the patch item is set to "true", the tag SHOULD contain at least one link with the rel(ation) item value of "patches" and an href item specifying an association with the software that was patched.

-- If the supplemental item is set to "true", the the tag SHOULD contain at least one link with the rel(ation) item value of "supplements" and an href item specifying an association with the software that is supplemented.
+- If the supplemental item is set to "true", the tag SHOULD contain at least one link with the rel(ation) item value of "supplements" and an href item specifying an association with the software that is supplemented.

 - If all of the corpus, patch, and supplemental items are "false", or if the corpus item is set to "true", then a software-version item MUST be included with a value set to the version of the software component.
 This ensures that primary and corpus tags have an identifiable software version.